Lawmakers call for IRS scrutiny of Trump-backed nonprofit that aids Jan. 6 rioters

 That means federal law prohibits 501(c)(3) groups from endorsing or opposing political candidates and from making or distributing statements for or against political candidates.

-"If an organization posts something on its website that favors or opposes a candidate for public office, it is prohibited political campaign activity," according to a "Frequently Asked Questions" page from the IRS.
+"If an organization posts something on its website that favors or opposes a candidate for public office, it is prohibited political campaign activity," according to a "Frequently Asked Questions" webpage on the IRS' website.

 The IRS also instructs nonprofits to tread carefully if they hold events with a political candidate.
 If the organization invites a candidate to speak, then it must take steps to ensure that it provides "an equal opportunity to participate to all political candidates seeking the same office," the IRS states, and the organization must ensure that it "does not indicate any support for or opposition to any candidate (including candidate introductions and in communications concerning any candidate's attendance)."

-The Patriot Freedom Project acknowledged these legal requirements when it applied for tax-exempt status, and declared on its IRS paperwork that it would not "support or oppose candidates in political campaigns in any way."
+The Patriot Freedom Project acknowledged these legal requirements when it applied for tax-exempt status, and it declared in its IRS paperwork that it would not "support or oppose candidates in political campaigns in any way."

 What has the Patriot Freedom Project done?

-NPR found several speeches, events and social media posts in which the Patriot Freedom Project and its leadership took actions, which raise questions about whether the group may have violated the ban on political campaign activity by 501(c)(3) nonprofits.
+NPR found several speeches, events and social media posts in which the Patriot Freedom Project and its leadership took actions that raise questions about whether the group may have violated the ban on political campaign activity by 501(c)(3) nonprofits.

 Take, for example, the Patriot Freedom Project's homepage, which prominently features a video of Trump at a campaign rally in September 2022.

-Hughes, Patriot Freedom Project's president and founder, spoke at that rally, which was held in support of Pennsylvania Republican Senate candidate Mehmet Oz and gubernatorial candidate Doug Mastriano.
-(Both Oz and Mastriano subsequently lost in the 2022 election.)
+Hughes, the Patriot Freedom Project's president and founder, spoke at that rally, which was held in support of Republican U.S. Senate candidate Mehmet Oz and gubernatorial candidate Doug Mastriano, both of of Pennsylvania.
+(Both Oz and Mastriano subsequently lost in the 2022 elections.)
 At the event, Hughes identified herself specifically as the leader of the Patriot Freedom Project and encouraged people to support the group.

 Hughes went on to hold multiple Patriot Freedom Project events either featuring Trump or where speakers promoted Trump's political campaign: